SocialDataSci/School_Geolookup/README.md

 ## How to use
 * Place all files to add geolocation columns to in the INPUT folder
-* Create a text file of column names that contain School Names. ie: Sch_Name, School_name, etc
+* Create "Input_Options.csv" of column names that contain School Names. ie: Sch_Name, School_name, etc
     * See example for format
 * "Use Cache" option will greatly increase speed of lookup but will only use old lookup values
     * Looking up all schools in Minnesota may take over 24hrs!